miklevin/MikeLev.in/_posts/2024-12-30-python-nix-htmx-ollama.md

-Think of this project as a personal Magnum Opus of local web frameworks that just so happens to violate just about every principle enterprise architects hold dear&#151;but that's perfectly okay, and thus this article/endeavor.
+Think of this project as a personal Magnum Opus of local web frameworks that just so happens to violate just about every principle enterprise architects hold dear—but that's perfectly okay, and thus this article/endeavor.
 And it is thus quite difficult to enlist the help of LLMs to push things forward.
 This article is about fixing that once and for all with a sort of conceptual framework to decorate and embellish all things surrounding it, from its inline